History of Turkish Airlines in Timeline

 In 2008, Turkish Airlines leased three Boeing 777-300s and later ordered 12 more from Boeing.

-By 2010, Turkish Technic was planning to hire another 2,000 workers.
-THY also had three flight simulators and offered flight training services.
-The airline was planning to spend $350 million on a new technical and training facility at Istanbul's underutilized Sabiha Gökçen International Airport.
+In 2010, Turkish Airlines planned to spend $350 million on a new technical and training facility at Istanbul's underutilized Sabiha Gökçen International Airport.

 Since 2010, Turkish Airlines has been the primary sponsor of the Turkish Airlines EuroLeague and was among the sponsors of the 2010 FIBA World Championship.

-December 2011: Plans to modernize Aden Adde International Airport
+December 2011: Unveiled plans to modernize Aden Adde International Airport

-In December 2011, the Turkish government unveiled plans to modernize the Aden Adde International Airport in Mogadishu, Somalia.
+In December 2011, the Turkish government unveiled plans to modernize the Aden Adde International Airport in Mogadishu, Somalia, which became one of the newest flight destinations of Turkish Airlines in 2012.

 March 2012: Resumed flights to Somalia